chaos1616/NarutoSenki-V2/Doc/README.md

 > `NOTE: This project will no longer develop after a few months`

+### Changelog

+- 2021-9-28
+  - [UI] Added game mode selection panel
+  - [UI] Added a return button to the select character panel on the desktop
+  - [Added] Clone Mode (Click me)
+  - [Added] Random Deathmatch Mode (Click me)
+  - [Fixed] V2 version bugs (Lee, Kakuzu, Kisame)

 ### What have I done?

 - **UPDATED**
-  - Updated the project to cocos2d-x 2.2.6 & Visual Studio 2019
+  - Updated the project to cocos2d-x 2.2.6 & Visual Studio 2022
   - Most dependent libraries have been upgraded to the latest version
   - Updated glfw2 to glfw3
   - [Adnroid] Support android 11.0 and rounded icons